tytydraco/yessleep/out/Ive_Been_a_Smalltown_Cop_for_Fifteen_Years_After_This_Recent_Case_Im_Thinking_of_Retiring.md

 Lars went on: "We're taking him back to the station right now.
 Be there in about twenty minutes.
 Over."

-"Copy, Unit 2," Vance said with forced composure, looking deeply shocked by this development.
+"Copy, Unit 2," Vance said with forced composure, looking stunned by this development.
 "Bring him in through the rear door, there's kind of a crowd outside and we don't need any unwanted attention.
 Over and out."

 "Roger, Chief.
 Over and out."